 Rheumatoid Arthritis

+Do you experience aching in more than one joint?
+Are your joints stiff and swollen?
 It could be rheumatoid arthritis, a chronic inflammatory disease that affects the joints and causes painful swelling and stiffness.

 Our doctors at Orthopaedic Specialists of Austin in Austin, TX, can diagnose and treat pain caused by rheumatoid arthritis.

-What Is Rheumatoid Arthritis?
-A Closer Look at A Debilitating Autoimmune Disease
+A Closer Look at a Debilitating Autoimmune Disease

 Unlike arthritis caused by the natural wearing down of cartilage, rheumatoid arthritis is a condition in which the body's immune system attacks the soft tissue of your joints throughout your body, causing them to become inflamed and painful.
 Unlike other types of arthritis, RA is symmetrical (meaning it occurs in the same joints on both sides of the body), and typically affects the wrists, elbows, ankles, and knees.

-What Are the Symptoms Of Rheumatoid Arthritis?
+What is the Cause of Rheumatoid Arthritis?

 Rheumatoid arthritis is the result of an improper immune response in the body.
 The exact cause of rheumatoid arthritis is unknown, but some factors can put you at a greater risk of developing the disease.

-What Puts Me at Risk Of Developing Rheumatoid Arthritis?
+What Puts Me at Risk of Developing Rheumatoid Arthritis?

 Age